mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

 ## Tools

-### Evaluation questions

-* What do you think of the results?
-What's surprising?
-What's not?
-* How about the tool itself?
-What options do you have?
-* What can you do with the results?
-* What is useful about this tool and type of analysis?
-* Are the visualizations meaningful?
-Easy to decipher?
-Why or why not?
-* Compare and contrast tools.
-* Does this tool expose problems with your data?

 ### Wordle
 Word clouds are a simple way to get started.
 Copy and paste text from the RTP into [Wordle](http://www.wordle.net/).